Blue Razz — the short version

 - If you want a layered candy flavor for long sessions — Mega 200K Blue Razz Lemonade.
 0.35% nicotine + base-mount option + airflow control + the three-note Blue Razz + Lemonade + Citrus structure.
 The most complex Blue Razz experience in the lineup.

-- If you want straight candy nostalgia or The High Priestess card — 40K Tarot Blue Razz.
+- If you want straight candy nostalgia — 40K Tarot Blue Razz.
 Simpler two-note recipe, deeper candy-shop identity, Tarot artwork is one of the strongest visuals in the 40K series.
 Currently restocking — set up restock notification.

 Many Blue Razz fans buy both recipes (Mega Blue Razz Lemonade + 40K Blue Razz) for variety across the day or week — same family, different sound.
 For the full cross-device staple list, see Two Apple (also three-device) or Mango Freeze (two-device with no Tarot variant).
 The Olit Hookalit flavors hub has the complete cross-device map.
 For shipping ETA by state, see Olit Hookalit near me.